 - A perfect fit for your company and your product

 What can you make to improve it?
-Sometimes, it’s better to analyze your product and your company, and then craft your buyer persona from scratch rather than try fixing the old one.
+Sometimes, it’s better to analyze your product and your company, and then craft ICP and BP from scratch rather than try fixing the old one.

-If everything is fine here, you should check the next stage of the lead generation process – research.
-Do you outreach “quality contacts” that fit your buyer persona?
+If everything is fine with your ICP, you should check the next stage of the lead generation process – research.
+Do you outreach “quality contacts” that fit your Ideal Customer Profile?
 You won’t have a good contact list unless you order a research on businesses that match your specific criteria.

 Some companies think that acquiring a list of firms is enough to fill the sales pipeline.
 However, the quality of these lists might be really low.
 First of all, they are usually out-of-date, i.e., businesses close, people leave their jobs for various reasons, the size of companies, geography, and many other characteristics change over time.

 Secondly, the lists are mostly generalized.
-They won’t have many quality contacts to match your buyer persona.
+They won’t have many quality contacts to match your ICP.
 Summing up, they’ll contain many companies that are absolutely unlikely to become your customers.
-All you’ll get is quantity and not the quality.
+All you’ll get is the quantity and not the quality.